Updating Beneficial Owner Information Reports with FinCEN

 However, it is important to note that the vast majority of multi-member LLC’s and Corporations that have multiple Shareholders and Directors must not only disclose their beneficial owners to the Federal Government – these entities will likely have to continually update these informational beneficial owner reports with FinCEN to avoid penalties of $500 a day of up to $10,000.

-Understanding the Corporate Transparency Act
+What is the Corporate Transparency Act (CTA)?

 The CTA, enacted as part of the National Defense Authorization Act for Fiscal Year 2021, mandates that certain companies report information about their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).